Josh James (baseball): Personal life

 James has many tattoos, including a partial sleeve on his left arm.
 The bible verse Psalms 119:105 is tattooed on his right forearm.
 The verse reads, "Thy Word Is a Lamp Unto My Feet and Light Unto My Path."
 Several other tattoos honor his roots in Puerto Rico and the U.S. Virgin Islands, and the date of his Major League debut (9.1.18) is inked on his right tricep.
 James is a devoted Miami Heat fan and has a tattoo of the team's logo.
-Interestingly, James also has a bicep tattoo of the Florida Marlins logo, though he has stated that he was a fan of the New York Yankees growing up, citing Derek Jeter and Alex Rodriguez as his favorite players.
+James also has a bicep tattoo of the Florida Marlins logo, though he has stated that he was a fan of the New York Yankees growing up, citing Derek Jeter and Alex Rodriguez as his favorite players.

 In the offseason, James resides in Southwest Florida with his wife, Gabrielle (née Lopez), and their children.
 James and Lopez began dating in November 2013 while both were enrolled at Western Oklahoma State College and playing on the baseball and softball teams respectively.
 They eventually married in January 2022 in Beaver Creek, Colorado.
 The couple has four children, Noah (born November 2018), Sophia (born July 2020), and fraternal twins Avery and Jace (born October 2022).
-Sadly, the family announced in November 2022 that Jace passed away at only 23 days old.
+In November 2022, the family announced that Jace had died at 23 days old.